onap/policy-clamp/docs/index.rst

 Offered APIs
 ------------
-The list of APIs that CLAMP has offered could be find in the following table:
+The list of APIs that Policy/CLAMP has offered could be find in the following table:

 .. |pdf-icon| image:: images/pdf.png
               :width: 40px